 According to new data from the Stockholm International Peace Research Institute (SIPRI), China's arms exports from 2017 to 2021 registered a substantial decline of 31 percent on the previous five-year period with the PRC accounting for 4.6 percent of global arms sales after the U.S. (39 percent), Russia (19 percent), and France (11 percent) (SIPRI, March).
-Until relatively recently, China had a reputation as a supplier of affordable and workable (but not state-of-the art) weapon systems including armored vehicles, light vessels, artillery, warplanes, and short-range missiles, many of which are based entirely or in part on reverse-engineered Russian or Soviet designs (Nikkei Asian Review, December 20, 2019).
+Until relatively recently, China had a reputation as a supplier of affordable and workable (but not state-of-the art) weapon systems including armored vehicles, small vessels, artillery, warplanes, and short-range missiles, many of which are based entirely or partially on reverse-engineered Russian or Soviet designs (Nikkei Asian Review, December 20, 2019).
 However, in recent years, China has begun to export indigenously developed technologies such as the J10-C fighter jet to Pakistan and the aforementioned Pterodactyl II drones to several countries, starting with the United Arab Emirates (UAE) in 2017 (Global Times, February 20).
+As sources in the Chinese defense community have noted, the UAE's use of the

-As sources in the Chinese defense community have noted, the UAE's use of the Pterodactyl II to conduct strikes in the Libyan Civil War highlights its combat effectiveness (Sina, October 13, 2020).
-Although China has had some success in moving up the value chain in the global arms industry, its export still generally still lag topline competitors from the U.S. and Europe, and as result require greater after-sales service support than those from other suppliers (VOA, October 21, 2021).
+Pterodactyl II to conduct strikes in the Libyan Civil War highlighted its combat effectiveness (Sina, October 13, 2020).
+Although China has had some success in moving up the value chain in the global arms industry, its exports still generally lag those of top-line competitors from the U.S. and Europe, and as result require greater after-sales service support than those from other suppliers (VOA, October 21, 2021).

-This piece surveys the Chinese defense industry's armaments exports to two of its primary international customers: Pakistan and Algeria.
+This piece surveys the Chinese defense industry's armaments exports to two of its major international customers: Pakistan and Algeria.
 From 2017 to 2021, Pakistan increased its longtime stake as the large buyer of Chinese arms accounting for nearly half of all purchases.
-However, Algeria, which has historically a been major buyer, registered declining purchases over the same period, but there are signs that sales may rebound.
+However, Algeria, which has historically been a major importer, registered declining purchases over the same period, but there are signs that sales may rebound.